 There are certain Vietnam visa requirements for Japanese citizens who wish to access the Vietnam eVisa that must be taken into consideration before beginning the application process.

-The Vietnam visa requirements include:
+The Vietnam tourist visa documents required include:

 - A Japanese passport with validity for at least 6 months past the date of arrival in Vietnam